umamaheshmadala/sync_warp/docs/stories/STORY_8.5.7_Pin_Messages.md

-  message_id UUID NOT NULL REFERENCES messages(id) ON DELETE CASCADE, pinned_by UUID NOT NULL REFERENCES users(id) ON DELETE SET NULL, pinned_at TIMESTAMPTZ DEFAULT NOW(),
+  message_id UUID NOT NULL REFERENCES messages(id) ON DELETE CASCADE, pinned_by UUID NOT NULL REFERENCES users(id) ON DELETE SET NULL, pinned_at TIMESTAMPTZ DEFAULT NOW(), expires_at TIMESTAMPTZ NOT NULL, -- WhatsApp standard: 24h, 7d, 30d

   -- Unique constraint: same message can only be pinned once per conversation UNIQUE(conversation_id, message_id)